 Be honest; don’t exaggerate; don’t minimize

 Be honest with your doctor and with the Social Security Administration when you describe your symptoms and limitations.
 Social Security will compare statements you made in connection with your claim for disability benefits with statements you made under other circumstances, expecially statements you made when seeking treatment.
 Social Security will also look at statements you made to the Social Security Administration at each prior step of the process.
 Inconsistent, contradictory statements can seriously damage your case.

-Your Tampa disability attorney will tell you when you should contact him or her, but most attorneys will want you to notify them when:
+Your Brandon disability attorney will tell you when you should contact him or her, but most attorneys will want you to notify them when:

 - Your address and/or phone number changes.

 - You are considering returning to work, even if only on a part-time basis.